Holley Performance Products: History

 In 1952 Holley closed a plant at Portland, Michigan, which moved to Bowling Green, Kentucky.

 That year Holley produced the Visi-flo carburetor, with a glass inspection window to make a visual check of the fuel level, sediment, flooding and float action.
 The glass fuel bowl was manufactured by the Lancaster Lens company of Lancaster, Ohio.

 In 1955 the Wall Street Journal reported: "Bowling Green Manufacturing Co., a subsidiary of Holley Carburetor Co., each year sends its employees dummy "checks" made out for the amount each employee has received indirectly through fringe benefits."

 In 1968 the Plain Dealer reported: "Colt Industries Inc. has acquired Holley Carburetor Co., of Warren, Michigan, following approval by directors of both companies.
 Holley Carburetor which makes auto ignition systems and aviation fuel controls, employs about 3,000 at four facilities in three states."
-At this time the corporate, engineering and sales headquarters were in Warren, with plants in Bowling Green, Kentucky; Paris, Tennessee, and Clare, Michigan.
+At this time the corporate, engineering and sales headquarters were in Warren, Michigan, with plants in Bowling Green, Kentucky; Paris, Tennessee, and Clare, Michigan.
 Holley was said to have a turnover of $40 million in 1967.
 At the time of the sale the company was primarily owned by members of the Holley family.

 In 1974 Holley was making carburetors for Ford and some under its own name at Paris, Tennessee.
 "Significant facilities expansions were initiated in 1979 at Water Valley, Mississippi to meet carburetor requirements for the new Ford Motor Company four-cylinder car, code named Erika, and in Bowling Green, Kentucky; Paris, Tennessee and Sallisaw, Oklahoma."
-In 1993 Coltec Industries Inc., of New York, closed the administrative offices at Warren, Michigan, and a warehouse at Goodlettsville, Tennessee.
+In 1993 Coltec Industries Inc., of New York, at the time parent of Holley, closed the administrative offices at Warren, Michigan, and a warehouse at Goodlettsville, Tennessee.
 These functions were moved to Bowling Green, Kentucky.

 Holley continued its dominance in racing, powering all winning NHRA Pro Stock racers and all NASCAR Sprint Cup Series teams.
 The 1980s also saw Holley's entrance into the fuel injection market where OEM EFI components and analog Pro-Jection retrofit fuel-injection systems for carbureted cars were introduced.

 In the early 1990s Holley continued new product introductions with the HP Pro Series race-ready carburetors.
 During this time Holley also introduced SysteMAX® engine kits that included matched cylinder heads, intakes and cams.
 The Dominator also evolved in the 1990s into the HP Dominator; huge billet electric fuel pumps were introduced, and retrofit EFI kits evolved into digital Pro-Jection 4D and 4Di.